Karla Guilfú

-Karla Inelisse Guilfú Acevedo (born July 19, 1998) is a Puerto Rican model and beauty pageant titleholder who was crowned Miss Universe Puerto Rico 2023.
-She represented Puerto Rico at Miss Universe 2023, where she reached the top five.

-Guilfú was previously crowned Miss Supranational Puerto Rico 2021; she represented Puerto Rico at the Miss Supranational 2021 pageant in Poland and finished as the first runner-up.
+Karla Inelisse Guilfú Acevedo (born July 19, 1998) is a Puerto Rican model and beauty pageant titleholder.
+She was crowned Miss Universe Puerto Rico 2023 and represented Puerto Rico at Miss Universe 2023, where she reached the top five.
+Guilfú was previously crowned Miss Supranational Puerto Rico 2021, and represented Puerto Rico at the Miss Supranational 2021 pageant in Poland, where she finished as the first runner-up.